basho/basho_docs/source/languages/en/riak/ops/building/installing/debian-ubuntu.md

 * [Wheezy](https://packagecloud.io/basho/riak/riak_2.0.0-1_amd64.deb?distro=wheezy)

-Our documentation also includes instructions regarding signing keys and sources lists can be found in the [[Advanced apt Installation|Installing on Debian and Ubuntu#Advanced-apt-Installation]] section immediately below.
+Our documentation also includes instructions regarding signing keys and sources lists, which can be found in the [[Advanced apt Installation|Installing on Debian and Ubuntu#Advanced-apt-Installation]] section immediately below.

 ## Advanced apt Installation